itshughboi/iac/ansible/README.md

 ```

 **All Vars**
-- Add this to the top of the .ini to apply global variables
+- Add this to the top of the .ini to apply global variables.
+Essentially this changes inventory to use specified Ansible key file for authentication
 ```
 [all:vars]
 ansible_user='hughboi'